 On February 28, 1997, Castle Transmission and TdF's parent entered into a services agreement under which TdF's parent agreed to provide certain consulting services to Castle Transmission in consideration for a minimum annual fee of (Pounds)400,000 (\$665,120) and reimbursement for reasonable out-of-pocket expenses.
 This agreement was amended and restated on August 21, 1998.
-TdF's parent has agreed to, among other things, provide the services of ten executives or engineers to Castle Transmission on a part-time basis and to provide a benchmarking review of Castle Transmission.
+TdF's parent has agreed to, among other things, provide the services of ten executives or engineers to Castle Transmission.
 In addition, TdF's parent has agreed to provide additional services relating to research, development and professional training on terms (including as to price) to be determined.
 Following February 28, 2003, the Castle Transmission services agreement will be terminable on 12-month's prior notice given by Castle Transmission to TdF.